 - A list of software and computer programs available to faculty members at UMSL is available on the Office of eLearning's website.

 - UMSL uses Qualtrics software for survey administration.
 All faculty, students, and staff can create an account for free at the link provided.
-More information on Qualtrics can be found here.
+Learn more about Qualtrics.
 UMSL uses SPSS for quantitative data analysis.
 SPSS software can be downloaded by logging into the software distribution site.

 - All important Research Office related materials can be accessed at the Research Office Public Teams site.